SalesforceCommerceCloud/commerce-sdk-core/README.md

 * Authentication - An easy way to authenticate with the APIs that require Account Manager authentication.
 * HTTP operations - TypeScript functions for all the HTTP operations.
-* Caching - Ability to specify whether the results of HTTP requests should be cached or not.
+* Caching - Ability to specify whether or not the results of HTTP requests should be cached.

  [commerce-sdk](https://www.npmjs.com/package/commerce-sdk) uses core to communicate with Salesforce Commerce APIs.

 ## Setup

-Execute the following commands to install dependencies and build core.
+To install dependencies and build core, execute the following commands:

     # To setup
     npm install